qcscine/molassembler/src/chemical_symmetries/README.md

 ## Compilation

-Note that gcc versions 6.3.3. and 7.2.0 are unable to compile the library and tests due to constexpr compiler bugs and excessive memory use (probably due to unlimited memoization).
-Clang 4.0.0 compiles the library just fine with minimal memory use and roughly 10 minutes of CPU time.
+Since constexpr is a relatively new and complex feature, compiler implementations have been spotty.
+It is known that gcc 6.3.3 and 7.2.0 are unable to handle the precomputation of several constexpr algorithms, whose results would otherwise be available at runtime.
+Newer versions of gcc have not been tested.

+Clang >= 4.0.0 is known to compile these algorithms just fine, but requires significant amounts of memory during compilation.
+The precomputation of symmetry properties should take less than 10 minutes of CPU time.

+Since no other compilers have been tested so far, the symmetry property precomputation is enabled only on clang builds.

 To build, run these commands starting at the main directory.